DrK-Lo/oyster_larvae_photo_analysis/README.md

 ### Running cellprofiler

 You can now run Cellprofiler using runCellProfilerParallel.sh.
-It takes two unnamed argumets: 1) imageset name 2) cellprofiler pipeline
+It takes 3 unnamed argumets: 1) imageset name 2) cellprofiler pipeline 3) ilastik

+The final argument is essentially a flag.
+Use 'ilastik' if you have probability maps from ilastik calculated, use 'noilastik' if you just have images that you want cellprofiler to analyze directly.

 The image set name is used to find or create the image list file and to name the file.